ArielOrtizBobea/arielortizbobea.github.io/pages/home.md

   <li><a href="https://wine-economics.org/journal/editors/" target="_blank">Journal of Wine Economics</a></li>
 </ul>

-I also a Board Director of the <a href="https://www.aere.org/board-of-directors" target="_blank">American Association of Environemntal Economists</a> (2022-2024) and co-host the Association's online seminar for junior scholars <a href="https://aere.memberclicks.net/osweet-paper-sessions" target="_blank">AERE@OSWEET</a>.
+I'm also a board director of the <a href="https://www.aere.org/board-of-directors" target="_blank">American Association of Environemntal Economists</a> (2022-2024) and co-host the Association's online seminar for junior scholars <a href="https://aere.memberclicks.net/osweet-paper-sessions" target="_blank">AERE@OSWEET</a>.

 <br/><br/>